Chapter 1 - Standard Infection Control Precautions (SICPs)

 1.4 Personal Protective Equipment

-Before undertaking any procedure staff should assess any likely exposure and ensure PPE is worn that provides adequate protection against the risks associated with the procedure or task being undertaken.
+Before undertaking any care task or procedure staff should assess any likely exposure to blood and/or body fluids and ensure PPE is worn that provides adequate protection against the risks associated with the procedure or task being undertaken.

 All PPE should be:

-- single-use only items unless specified by the manufacturer; and
+- single-use only items unless specified by the manufacturer

-Reusable PPE items, e.g. non-disposable goggles/face shields/visors must have a decontamination schedule with responsibility assigned.
+Reusable PPE items, for example non-disposable goggles/face shields/visors must have a decontamination schedule with responsibility assigned.

-- changed if a perforation or puncture is suspected; and
+- be changed if a perforation or puncture is suspected or identified

-- appropriate for use, fit for purpose and well-fitting to avoid excessive sweating and interference with dexterity.
+- be appropriate for use, fit for purpose and well-fitting

-Double gloving is recommended during some Exposure Prone Procedures (EPPs) e.g. orthopaedic and gynaecological operations or when attending major trauma incidents.
+Double gloving is only recommended during some Exposure Prone Procedures (EPPs) e.g. orthopaedic and gynaecological operations or when attending major trauma incidents and when caring for a patient with a suspected or known High Consequence Infectious disease.
+Double gloving is not necessary at any other time.

 For appropriate glove use and selection see Appendix 5.